 These are simple to do, Thrive has a ton of templates that can all be loaded onto a few pages and easily connected.
 With a little manual work to ensure you are pushed to the right page.

-Now, DropFunnels offer the ability to create actual funnels, membership sites and blogs, without the need for extra plugins and themes etc. I am sceptical, as I like the ability to use my own SEO plugins and of course themes, but hey, I am open to trying new things.
+Now, DropFunnels offer the ability to create actual funnels, membership sites and blogs.
+Without the need for extra plugins and themes.
+I am sceptical, as I like the ability to use my own SEO plugins and of course themes, but hey, I am open to trying new things.

-I really enjoyed this section, as they are trying to work out which tier you might need, if you require help or if you simply want to 'go at it alone'
+I really enjoyed this funnel.
+They are trying to work out which tier you might need, if you require help or if you simply want to 'go at it alone'

 The DropFunnels Features

-I have tried to split the following section into smaller bitesize pieces, essentially bundling in different tools or parts of the platform that relate to each other.
+I have tried to split the following section into smaller bitesize pieces .
+Bundling in different tools or parts of the platform that relate to each other.

-If you have read my most recent Systeme.io review, then you will have seen this format before, as it allows me to go through each section in a bit more detail, and give my opinion or view on them, as well as explaining if it's useful to have them in that chosen area or if they belong in separate places.
+If you have read my most recent Systeme.io review, then you will have seen this format before.
+It allows me to go through each section in a bit more detail, and give my opinion.
+As well as explaining if it's useful to have them in that chosen area or if they belong in separate places.

-This DropFunnels review is no different, so I have created a section on the funnels, CRM & Leads, membership sites, the actual blog part and of course the marketplace.
+This DropFunnels review is no different, so I have created a section on;

 Sales Funnel Builder